First up let me say that I do not work on children's books, YA or poetry. These are all specialised fields that I am not qualified to work on.

 There are three kinds of editing I can do: Developmental, Copy, or Substantive (also known as Line).

-This looks at the big picture issues, such as plot, story, characterisation, structure, tension, theme, genre and narrative style.
+This looks at the big picture issues, such as plot, story, characterisation, structure, tension, theme, genre, world-building and narrative style.
 Perhaps a couple of chapters need to be re-ordered to increase tension, or characters from different lands or worlds all seem to speak in the same way.
 This can be either in-depth, with suggested edits and comments within the document along with an editorial report, or a lighter assessment with just the editorial report.

 Before I get started i will ask you a bunch of questions about the story so I have enough background information to base my editing on.
 Don't worry, the questions aren't hard and you might find when answering them a lightbulb goes off over your head and issues resolve themselves or at least become clearer to you.

-For an in-depth edit I will do two passes on the first round.
+For an in-depth developmental edit I will do two passes on the first round.
 On the first pass I will read through your manuscript as if I had just picked it up in a bookstore, highlighting anything that I feel needs further investigation.
 On the second pass I will go through the manuscript in detail, making notes and suggestions within the document and writing up my editorial report.

 On the second round I will only check the areas I had highlighted and any new material you may have added.